Manuel Turizo: 2016–present: "Una Lady Como Tú", success, and ADN

 Turizo started his musical career in 2016 with his first two self-released singles, "Baila Conmigo" and "Vámonos".
-They were followed by his best known for his hit single "Una Lady Como Tú", released on March 16, 2017, which granted him widespread popularity in Latin America; the music video for the song has, as of June 2020, received over 1.4 billion views on YouTube.
+They were followed by his best known for his hit single "Una Lady Como Tú", released on 16 March 2017, which granted him widespread popularity in Latin America; the music video for the song has, as of June 2020, received over 1.4 billion views on YouTube.
 Within a year of its release, "Una Lady Como Tú" was streamed more than 235 million times on Spotify.
 This hit was followed by "Bésame" (May 2017) on which he collaborated with Puerto Rican reggaeton singer Valentino.
 The success of these singles led Billboard to include Turizo in the magazine's list of "10 Latin Artists To Watch in 2018".

 In September 2018, Turizo achieved his first Billboard Hot 100-charting hit with his collaboration with Ozuna on the single "Vaina Loca".
 The song peaked at number 94 and stayed on the chart for two weeks.
 In October 2018, he collaborated with Mau y Ricky on the single "Desconocidos".
 In March 2019, his song "Sola" became first number one song on the Billboard Latin Airplay chart.
 He released his debut album, ADN on 23 August 2019, which featured collaborations with Zion & Lennox, Noriel, Ozuna, Darell, Nicky Jam, Sech, and Anuel AA.
 ADN peaked at number eight on the Billboard Hot Latin Albums chart.
 In September 2019, Turizo was named as the first Latin "global priority artist" by the French streaming service Deezer.
-He performed a virtual concert with Billboard on 25 March 2020, while in quarantine during the COVID-19 pandemic to raise money for the non-profit organization MusiCares.
+He performed a virtual concert with Billboard on 25 March 2020, while in quarantine during the COVID-19 pandemic to raise money for the non-profit organisation MusiCares.
 The concert consisted of a cappella renditions of the songs "Una Lady Como Tú" and "Déjala Que Vuelva".

 In 2025, Turizo was featured as a coach on the tenth season of La Voz Kids Spain alongside David Bisbal, Edurne, and Lola Índigo.
 His final artist, Lucas Paulano, won the season, making Turizo the winning coach.
+He will return to the show in 2027 as a coach on the twelfth season.